elabftw/elabftw/SECURITY.md

 ### Prevent users from changing their identity

-Users used to be able to change their name and email address freely.
-This can be convenient, but can have implications when it comes to identity management or when interpreting changelogs.
-An option to block this was introduced in 5.1.0.
-Do check if this option is currently enabled on your system, and consider if it is strictly required.
+Allowing users to change their email or name can be convenient, but can have implications when it comes to identity management or when interpreting changelogs.
+Since version 5.1.0, sysadmins can control if users are allowed to change these pieces of information.
+Check if it is currently allowed on your system, and consider if it is strictly required.

 ### Turn on optional features only if required